 Since Dallas was still asleep, I thought I would check on Alice.
-I peeked into the nursery and noticed that since she was in her rock and play sleeper, which is slightly elevated, she had managed to slip down low enough that I couldn’t immediately see her face.
-She had done that several times before and it was never a big deal.
-I went to move her up, but when I got close enough to see her face, I was horrified.
+I crept into the nursery so I wouldn't disturb her, but when I got close enough to see her face, I was horrified.

 In this next part I am going to be very detailed about my experience so consider this a trigger warning/reader discretion advised.

 I knew she was dead.
 Not that something was wrong, or that she wasn’t breathing.
 She was just, totally gone.
 She was so pale.
 Not even blue or purple.
 Just pale.
 Her eyes were slightly opened, glossy and lifeless.
 I quickly grabbed her and yelled to Dallas to call 911.
 As I picked her up, her binky fell out of her mouth and I noticed some bubbles at her lips.
 I muttered over and over “no, no, no, no”.